michelphp/michel-package-starter/README.md

-# Creating an PhpDevCommunity Michel Package
+# Creating an Michel Package

 In Michel Framework, you can create packages, which are equivalent to bundles in Symfony.
 This allows you to organize and share reusable components across different projects.
-To create an PhpDevCommunity Michel package, you need to implement the `PackageInterface` and define your package's services, parameters, event listeners, routes, and commands.
+To create an Michel package, you need to implement the `PackageInterface` and define your package's services, parameters, event listeners, routes, and commands.

 You can install this library via [Composer](https://getcomposer.org/).
 Ensure your project meets the minimum PHP version requirement of 7.4.